plantoncloud/gitr/README.md

 +------------+---------------------------------------------------+
 ```

-### Support for Enterprise Editions
+### supports on-prem deployments

-`gitr` can work with enterprise deployments of Github, Gitlab and Bitbucket(Datacenter) editions as well.
+`gitr` can work with on-prem deployments of the supported scm providers i.e github, gitlab and bitbucket.

 You need to help `gitr` figure out what SCM system you are using.
-You can do so by simply creating `~/.gitr.yaml` file and adding *your* SCM hostname and SCM Provider to the config file.
+You can do so by simply creating `~/.gitr.yaml` file
+and adding *your* SCM hostname and SCM Provider to the config file.

 Example: